 - Your furry friend

-If you are travelling with your pet, the rules are changing around this, and you will need to allow for up to 4 months to sort this.
+If you are traveling with your pet, the rules are changing around this, and you will need to allow for up to 4 months to sort this.
 Any existing pet passport won’t be valid any further, so make sure you leave plenty of time – you don’t want your holiday spoiling by missing your best friend!

 Fortunately, the changes to our European holidays won’t be too severe following Brexit, and on the plus side, we will be eligible to purchase duty-free goods, so there are some upsides!
 If you follow the checklist and do your preparations in enough time, your holiday to Europe will be stress-free.